 Enderlin is a tiny city located in the state of North Dakota.
 With a population of 861 people and just one neighborhood, Enderlin is the 92nd largest community in North Dakota.
-Much of the housing stock in Enderlin was built prior to World War II, making it one of the older and more historic cities in the country.
+Enderlin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Enderlin has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Enderlin has few renters and college students.
 But the biggest reason it is quieter in Enderlin than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Enderlin may be for you.